umbnat92/ACTMFLike/README.md

 $ cobaya-install /where/to/clone/examples/MFLikeACT_example.yaml -p /where/to/put/packages
 ```

 At this stage you can modify the path of dataset (including foregrounds) inside the `MFLikeACT_example.yaml` file.
+The data are available at [this](https://lambda.gsfc.nasa.gov/product/act/act_dr4_likelihood_multi_info.cfm) page.

 ## Running the code